gajendranasokkumar/Attendance-frontend/README.md

 - 15.06.2024 -> Added functionality for Action button
 - 16.06.2024 -> -------NIL-------(Sunday)
 - 17.06.2024 -> Added User Authentication with JWT
+- 18.06.2024 -> Added functionality to add new employee and added functionality to update status of multiple leave at a time